-Living costs (including accommodation in a student dormitory and health insurance) in Göttingen range from 700 to 750 Euros per month for a single person.
+Living costs (including accommodation in a student dormitory and health insurance) in Göttingen are approximately 750-800 Euros per month for a single person.

-Single rooms are available in student dormitories administered by the Studentenwerk Göttingen (monthly rent starting at approximately 150-220 Euros including internet connection and utitilies).
-The coordination office will, upon request, assist in reserving a dormitory room.
-Off-campus housing (mostly private) is usually more expensive, but offers a wide range of options.
+Single rooms are available in student dormitories administered by the Studentenwerk Göttingen.
+The monthly rent starts at approximately 150-200 Euros including fast internet connection and utitilies.
+The Neuroscience Office will, upon request, assist in reserving a dormitory room.
+Off-campus housing (mostly private) is usually more expensive, but offers a wider range of options.
 Assistance in finding off-campus housing is offered by the International Office of the University and the Studentenwerk Göttingen.

 Throughout the first year, the Neuroscience Program covers the costs for private liability insurance for all students.

 The program supports every student with an IMPRS stipend of 800 Euros/month throughout the first year unless he or she receives a full scholarship from other sources (e.g. government, home university, DAAD, companies, etc.).

 Every student is required to declare all stipends, fellowships, grants etc. she/he receives from other sources to the Neuroscience Office.

 Students may apply for a loan of up to 250 Euros/month.
 The loan (no interest rate) is paid back by the student within 12 months upon entering the PhD phase of the Neuroscience Program.